 English teacher missing from Apple Valley

-Original Story: Christina Bastian, 34, was last seen on October 31, 2015 at a friends house near Apple Valley, Calif.
+Original Story: Christina Bastian, 34, was last seen on Halloween, October 31, 2015 at a friends house near Apple Valley, Calif.
 She left the following day with her Maltipoo dog named Coco, but left behind her glasses, wallet and identification.
 The next day Christina’s belongings were found along Highway 247 near Lucerne Valley.
 Her Dodge Ram pickup track was found abandoned on a dirt road off Highway 62 in Morongo Valley.
 Christina has just purchased the truck and when it was found it had dents on both sides.

 Christina’s mom, Cheryl Denny, tells NBC News that Christina was a high school teacher at Silverado High School.
 She was finishing her Master’s degree, but also going through some hard times as she had just been in a car accident that totaled her car.
 She also was feeling as though someone was watching her as she thought her apartment had been broken into.
 She went to the extreme of driving over her cell phone with her car.